 COMM 485 Communication Colloquium (1): Upper division course required of all majors.
 Development of a portfolio will be the major activity.
-A student with three or more years of residence requires 1.0 unit of 285 and 1.0 unit of 485.

 COMM 488 Communication Theory II (4): Seeks to develop frameworks for explaining and better understanding human communication.
 Analyzes theoretical models of the process of communication from a wide variety of disciplinary bases.
 Offered alternate years.
+Prerequisite: COMM 288

 COMM 494 Internship (2-8): On-the-job experience.
 Internships must be arranged in coordination with the internship director.
 Students may take up to eight units of internship; however, not all eight units need to be in the same organization.
 Graded on a Satisfactory/Unsatisfactory basis.
-Restriction: For advanced Communication majors only

-COMM 495 Undergraduate Research (1-4): Original investigation pursued under the direction of a faculty member.
+Restriction: For advanced Communication majors only COMM 495 Undergraduate Research (1-4): Original investigation pursued under the direction of a faculty member.
 Students may register for COMM 495 multiple quarters.
 Up to a total of 4 units of COMM 495 can apply toward the Communication major, subsequent units may apply as general electives.
 It is highly recommended that students who enroll in this course maintain a minimum overall GPA of 3.0.
-All students who enroll in this course must arrange for a formal agreement with the supervising instructor.
+All students who enroll in the supervising instructor.